KyleCorlett/Portfolio_Assignment/README.md

 - Added link to about page on home page
 - Added filler content to all the pages to help with styling
 - Added a button to the contact for

+## Day Four (24/10/21)

+- Fixed Broken links in NavBar and stylesheets